abraham/twitteroauth/README.md

 Users start out on connect.php which displays the "Sign in with Twitter" image hyperlinked to redirect.php.
 This button should be displayed on your homepage in your login section.
-The client credentials are saved in config.php as CONSUMER_KEY and CONSUMER_SECRET.
+The client credentials are saved in config.php as `CONSUMER_KEY` and `CONSUMER_SECRET`.
 You can save a static callback URL in the app settings page, in the config file or use a dynamic callback URL later in step 2.
-In example use http://example.com/callback.php.
+In example use https://example.com/callback.php.

 1) When a user lands on redirect.php we build a new TwitterOAuth object using the client credentials.
 If you have your own configuration method feel free to use it instead of config.php.